Alkran93/Librerarium/README.md

 **Libreraium** is a distributed e-commerce system for buying digital and physical books, built with a **microservices architecture** and accessed via a **console-based client**.
 It focuses on modularity, fault tolerance, and message-oriented communication.

 ---
+### Objectives

+- Develop a distributed application using microservices architecture, leveraging technologies such as gRPC and Message-Oriented Middleware (MOM).
+- Implement an API Gateway in Java to handle user authentication.
+- Coordinate communication between microservices and users via the API Gateway.
+- Create microservices in Node.js and C++ for managing products, shopping cart, and orders.
+- Ensure fault tolerance using MOM middleware in C++ with RabbitMQ for guaranteed message delivery.

+### Scope
+- The system does not include a web UI and operates solely through a console-based interface.
+- The API Gateway centralizes client requests and distributes them to microservices.
+- The system consists of three main microservices: User, Product (Books), and Cart/Orders.
+- A MOM middleware (RabbitMQ) is implemented for asynchronous communication, ensuring message persistence and fault tolerance.
+- The system generates log files to track events and errors.

 ## 1. Requirements